SeedWebs/seed-social/readme.txt

 = How to add buttons manually in template files? =

-1) Remove buttons by putting this code to functions.php

-`remove_filter('the_content', 'seed_social_auto', 15);`

-2) Add this code after "The Loop" in template files, such as page.php, single.php or archive.php.
+* Add this code after "The Loop" in template files, such as page.php, single.php or archive.php.

 `<?php if(function_exists('seed_social')) {seed_social();} ?>`

+= How to add buttons manually in content? =

+* Add this short code in the content box

+[seed_social]

 == Screenshots ==